Richard Von White: The Tao

 The goal of an artist is to create art, to be creative.
 As the Taoist see it: Only Tao, mother of all things, is invisible and unfathomable, but it is through her manifestations, nevertheless, that all things are created.
 Alfred North Whitehead expressed his central concept thus: "In the philosophy of organism this ultimate is termed 'creativity' and God is its primordial, non-temporal accident.".
 The Taoist, says that this ultimate is creativity, that creativity is Tao.
 Since Tao is inexpressible, explaining it in terms of the process of creativity is merely resorting to a verbal convenience, or, more precisely, a verbal inconvenience.
-Lao Tsu, of course, faced the same difficulty.
+Laozi, of course, faced the same difficulty.
 In one place he turns to the use of numbers in attempting to describe the process of creativity.
 But his use of numbers is entirely without conventional meaning.
 In Chapter 42 of the Tao Te Ching we read: